MOLAorg/mola_lidar_odometry/docs/mola_lidar_odometry_cli.rst

 ``mola-lidar-odometry-cli`` is a standalone command line program to run MOLA-LO on a dataset in an offline fashion.
 The dataset is processed as fast as possible using all available CPU cores.
-Available outputs include the trajectory (as a file in TUM format) and the :ref:`simple-map <mola-lo-role>`, which can be used to generate metric maps.
+Its outputs include the vehicle trajectory (as a file in `TUM format <https://github.com/MichaelGrupp/evo/wiki/Formats#tum---tum-rgb-d-dataset-trajectory-format>`_) and the :ref:`simple-map <mola-lo-role>`, which can be analyzed with :ref:`sm-cli <app_sm-cli>` and used to generate metric maps using :ref:`sm2mm <app_sm2mm>`.

+Recall that we recommend using `evo <https://github.com/MichaelGrupp/evo>`_ to visualize and compare the output TUM trajectories.
+If you prefer C++, you can also use `mrpt::poses::CPose3DInterpolator <https://docs.mrpt.org/reference/latest/class_mrpt_poses_CPose3DInterpolator.html>`_ to load and parse TUM files.

 .. contents:: :local:

-Usage examples
+1. Usage examples
 -----------------

 Process a ROS 2 bag